kaustubh-walokar/spartanDrive/README.md

 8. Cloud storage service (either Dropbox or Google Drive) for storing the files
 9. Usage report: the user should be able to see how many files and folders he owns, and their total size.
 10. Push notification: when a file is shared with you or unshared with you, you get a push notification.

+#### Future Scope:

+This is a very useful application for academics and professionals.
+We restricted our project scope due to strict deadlines but we plan to extend it in the following manner –

+1) Integrating it with Dropbox and Google Drive and allowing user to save his files into the choice of his drive.
+2) Integrating the camera, so that user can take pictures and they will be uploaded directly to Sparta Drive.
+3) Creating a virtualized cloud storage of users unused disk space like old laptops, hard drives, pen drives and uploading the files to it.
+This feature has a wide scope as user’s file will reside in his own space thus making them more safe and secure.
+It will also give an added advantage to users to utilize its unused disk space.